SamSonggg/nusrobomaster.github.io/docs/nav-teams/MECHABirdBox.md

 ### Gimbal

-* Upper body of the robot will be mounted on the gimbal, such as the camera, blaster mechanism, high stability needed.
-If possible, 3-axis industrial grade gimbal will be used.
+* Upper body of the robot will be mounted on the gimbal, such as the camera, blaster mechanism,etc.
+* If possible, 3-axis industrial grade gimbal will be used.
+* High stability needed as the camera will be transmitting live feed to the robot controller
+* Launching mechanism mounted on a seperated gimbal as the camera so that vision will not be affected by the launching of projectiles.

 ### Sensors